luontola/retrolambda/README.md

       Alternative to retrolambda.classpath for avoiding the command line length limit.
 The file must list one file per line with UTF-8 encoding.

+  retrolambda.fixJava8Classpath
+      Whether to replace occurrences of classpath entries ending in /classes with entries ending in /classes-java8 if such directory is available.
+      Disabled by default.
+Enable by setting to "true"

   retrolambda.includedFiles
       List of files to process, instead of processing all files.
       This is useful for a build tool to support incremental compilation.